avsarcs/TOYS/Deliverable 1 - 1st Iteration/Textual Use Case Descriptions and Tech Stack.md

 ## Back-end

 Java + Spring: Java is used because of it's ease of deployment through JAR files and my (Ruşen Ali Yılmaz, the back-end developer of our team) familiarity to it.
 Spring/Springboot is used to host the API services of the project.
 It was chosen because it provides necessary functionality through annotation, reduces boilerplate code, and has a wide range of libraries and extensions that we can use in need.
+</br>We will also be using mongoDB for our database.
+We will host this on bare metal.
+Through JWT tokens and local mongoDB instance, a reasonable level of data security and privacy will be reached.